-The last one is the hardest to write…bear with me it may be a little long xx
+The last one is the hardest to write…bear with me it will be a long one xx

-I started writing our ‘Cancer – the Story of Us’ posts around 3 years ago, to keep our family up-dated on Bren’s cancer treatment.
-Very early on, after his diagnosis, a mate of Brendan’s was told he had passed away and so we thought it was best everyone got all information about our situation straight from us.
-It was Bren’s wishes that his story was told right to the end.
-We knew it was helping others.
+I started writing our ‘Cancer – the Story of Us’ posts around 3 years ago, to keep our family updated on Bren’s cancer treatment.
+And it was Bren’s wish that his story was told right to the end.
+He knew his story was helping others.

 It is with a broken heart I write the final chapter today.

-Brendan was diagnosed with undifferentiated pleomorphic sarcoma in June of 2014.
-He had a primary tumour in his right thigh, another smaller one in his left thigh with metastasis in his lungs.
-We were in trouble from the get go.
-But Bren was strong, healthy (other than the cancer) and determined from day one.
+Brendan was diagnosed with undifferentiated pleomorphic sarcoma in June 2014.
+He had a primary tumour in his right thigh and another smaller one in his left, with metastasis in his lungs.
+We were in trouble from the get-go.
+But Bren was strong, healthy (other than cancer) and determined from day one.
 I know those who have followed his story from the start saw that.
-And because of his strength and determination we got to share three more years and a couple of months with him that we would not have had otherwise.
+And because of his strength and determination, we got to share three more years and a couple of months with him that we would not have had otherwise.

-It was not unusual to see him at the beach with me, the kids and our dog Otis, or just me when we could sneak away on our own.
+It was not unusual for you guys to see him at the beach on weekends, when he was well enough, with the kids, our dog Otis and me.
+Or just with me if we could sneak away on our own.
 He would leave his crutches on the sand and hop or bum shuffle into the ocean.
-He could get out the back, past the waves as easily as any able bodied person and body surfed with relative ease.
+He could get out the back, past the waves as easily as any able-bodied person and was able to body surf with ease.

 I had never seen him happier than when our brother Andy helped him get back on his surfboard for the first time after his amputation, or sadder than when he stood, leaning on his crutches, tears rolling down his face as he watched the boys surf second corner.

-Yep, he and I were busted swimming naked in the lagoon one sunny day, late in 2016. (please don’t tell the kids) We thought we were safe — it was in school/business hours, there shouldn’t have been anyone around.
+He and I were busted swimming naked in the lagoon one sunny day, late in 2016. (please don’t tell the kids) We thought we were safe — it was during school hours, and there shouldn’t have been anyone around.
 He thought it was hilarious, I was mortified!
-He had the ability to encourage me to step outside my comfort zone, and did every chance he got.
-His heart was bigger than anyone I know and his sense of humour infectious.
+My husband had the ability to encourage me to step outside my comfort zone and did every chance he got.
+His heart was bigger than anyone I know and his sense of humour was infectious.
 He shared that heart and cheekiness with all of us — often.

 Nothing was left unsaid between us and for that I am grateful.